Yeonon-Wyy/Cpp_primer_result/Chapter15/README.md

 2. Abstract base class define general rules in inheritance relationship.It cat't create object ,Because general rule maybe uncomplate in actual use.

-Ps: abstract base class can define pointer.The feature maybe can use on dynamic type binding.
+Ps: abstract base class can define pointer.The feature maybe can use on dynamic type binding..